Woman with a notebookErin Ptah ([personal profile] ptahrrific) wrote,

 "Okay then," he said out loud, "time to do some exploring."

-While Harvey rang up the Hall of Justice, Stephen explained the whole thing very carefully to his hot young assistant.
+While Harvey rang up the Hall of Justice, Stephen explained the whole situation to his hot young assistant.
 How Jon was dangerous.
 How he must have seen the guilty verdict coming, and panicked.
 How Reducto was an innocent victim of Jon's twisted schemes.

 "Mr. Colbert!" interrupted the girl.
 "I cannot stand here and listen to this!
 Jon Stewart is a kind, polite, witty, brilliant, handsome gentleman—"